 •This card carries the firmware and various other files that the system loads when it powers up.

-•The card's ID number is used to validate any subscriptions used by the system.
-Note that this means all system subscriptions are tied to the particular SD card and not to the control unit.
+•The card's serial number is used to validate any licenses used by the system.
+Note that this means all system licenses are tied to the particular SD card and not to the control unit.

 •The card's ID number is printed on the card's label after PLDS ID, FK SN or FK depending on the age of the card.
 On newer cards is a 12-digit number.
 Older cards may have a 10-digit number.
-For IP Office Subscription mode, add an 11 prefix to the 10-digit number.
+For PLDS licensing, use the 12-digit number.
+On older cards, for licensing, prefix the 10-digit number with 11.

 •Once the system is operational, the card holds copies of various files such as the system configuration.